ThePreachersNot3/Cifar10-Image-Classification-with-CNN/README.md

 # Cifar10-Image-Classification-with-CNN
 There are different techniques to do an image classification.
 The Convolutional Neural Network was used here, with the goal of creating a model that extract specific features and predicts what an image is.

-Note - all these happens behind the scene.
+Note - all these happen behind the scene.

 **DATASET**